csprh/HABNetDatacubeExtraction/README.md

 ##	Granule Search

-The “CMR” search mechanism has been adopted to obtain the correct “granule” according to the latitude, longitude and date triplet.
+The CMR search mechanism has been adopted to obtain the correct granule according to the latitude, longitude and date triplet.

 * https://cmr.earthdata.nasa.gov/search/